ansible/community-docs/maintaining.rst

   * Links to the `contributing.rst <contributing.rst>`_ and `Quick-start guide <create_pr_quick_start_guide.rst>`, and other documentation in ``README``.
   * Add and keep updated the ``CONTRIBUTORS`` and ``MAINTAINERS`` files.
   * If the collection is a part of Ansible, mention it in README.
+  * Create a pinned issue that the collection needs new maintainers and contributors.
   * Look for new maintainers among active contributors.
   * Announce.